-Volunteer aircrews making dangerous nighttime landings on an airstrip carved from a rough jungle road long periods of boredom in the tropi heat followed by intense excitemer and fatigue during missions; a my terious enemy called "The Intrude who appeared overhead nightly t bomb and broadcast insults and ch lenges.
+Volunteer aircrews making dangerous nighttime landings on an airstrip carved from a rough jungle road long periods of boredom in the tropi heat followed by intense excitemer and fatigue during missions; a my terious enemy called "The Intrude who appeared overhead nightly the bomb and broadcast insults and challenges.

-It all sounds like something t the Americans of Chennault's Fly Tigers could have experienced in days of Japan's invasion of China. the volunteer flights into stric Biafra belonged to a tragedy of era.
+It all sounds like something the Americans of Chennault's Fly Tigers could have experienced in days of Japan's invasion of China. the volunteer flights into strice Biafra belonged to a tragedy of era